rgerkin/mathiasverraes.github.com/_posts/2013-08-28-facilitating-event-storming.markdown

 I facilitated an Event Storming session with the team of Qandidate.com in Rotterdam.
 I've read an early draft of Alberto's paper on Event Storming, that inspired most of what I did.
 It was my first time doing this as a facilitator, so I'd thought I'd share my notes.
 It's just the raw material -- I was going to process them into something more readable first, but [Jef Claes](http://www.jefclaes.be/) convinced me to just post them as is.
-So forgive if they are vague; I promise I will blog about
+So forgive me if they are vague; I promise I will blog about
 Event Storming more later.

 Despite my rookie mistakes (too much intervention, then too little) the whole thing went very well.
 The team was very